A decimal point in the wrong place; fabricated numbers; potential staff reductions; miscalculations of millions of dollars; $400,000 in the red…

 There are three ways the district could be in that position.
 One, it could resubmit the 2024-25 budget to the regional district and show that BISD will end in the red, at which point it can pass a resolution to opt into binding conditions.
 Two, it can monitor expenses over the year, and if there is even $1 leftover in August, it can avoid binding conditions; however, if it ends even $1 below zero, OSPI will step in immediately.
 Third, BISD prepares its budget for 2025-26 later in the year and cannot demonstrate that it ends with a positive balance, at which point it assumes binding conditions.

-The plan is to avoid it, Thompson said.
-OSPI may solve the district’s budget problems, but it won’t be on BISD’s terms.
-It may also have an adverse effect on enrollment, which it can’t afford to let decline further.
+The plan is to avoid that second OSPI step, Thompson said.
+OSPI may solve the district’s budget problems, but it wouldn’t be on BISD’s terms.
+That step could have an adverse effect on enrollment, which the district can’t afford to let decline further.

 “We are a district that works very collaboratively.
 We’re going to have to staff in more creative ways, and we are going to be the ones that get to decide that,” she said.
 “My goal is that students walk in to school next year and don’t feel like their school day is different.
 Are the adults going to feel it?
 Maybe.
 But if I’m a child, and I need reading support, or I’m going to go to a specialist class, I hope and really believe that we can achieve that without being different for kids.”